rekihattori/awesome-programmers/README.md

 - [Bill Atkinson](https://en.wikipedia.org/wiki/Bill_Atkinson): The co-creator of the GUI for the Apple Lisa, the creator of the original drawing software [MacPaint](https://en.wikipedia.org/wiki/MacPaint), and the creator of the [QuickDraw](https://en.wikipedia.org/wiki/QuickDraw) graphics library.
 - [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike): The co-creator of programmable bitmap graphics terminal [Blit](https://en.wikipedia.org/wiki/Blit_(computer_terminal)).
 - [John Carmack](https://en.wikipedia.org/wiki/John_Carmack): The video game creator of Doom who innovated in 3D graphics with the Carmack's reverse algorithm for shadow volumes.
+- [William Fetter](https://en.wikipedia.org/wiki/William_Fetter): The creator of the first human figure as a 3D model while exploring perspective fundamentals for computer graphics while the coining the term "computer graphics".

 ## Computer Architecture / Theory
 - [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing): The creator of the [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) also known as the "automatic machine" because of its ability to automate sets of mathematical operations at a time when computing process was all handled by humans.
 This important discovery led to the fundamental principles of modern computing directly inspiring most digital systems including the Von Neumann architecture.